TriForceX/MiyooCFW/README.md

 	</tr>
 </table>

+- **Note 1:** Miyoo Mini support will happen, please be patient.
-**Note:** CFW version for Powkiddy Q20 Mini still need testing, PocketGo CFW may work on it in the meantime.
+- **Note 2:** For Powkiddy Q20 Mini CFW use PocketGo CFW until the next release.

 # Resources